 - Comprehensive coverage that covers damage to the pontoon from a cause other than a collision, such as weather, fire, theft or vandalism

-- Collision coverage to pay for damages to the pontoon in an accident with another watercraft
+- Collision coverage to pay for damage to the pontoon in an accident with another watercraft

 - Additional optional coverage such as: